coder137/coder137.github.io/_posts/2018-06-07-introduction-to-freertos.md

 ## What is FreeRTOS?

 FreeRTOS is a real-time kernel created for microcontrollers and small microprocessors.
-What that means is that FreeRTOS allows devices with a small memory and single processing core to perform multi-tasking operation (mainly through a process known as time-splicing).
+What that means is that FreeRTOS allows devices with a small memory and single processing core to perform multi-tasking operation (mainly through a process known as time-slicing).

-## What is Time Splicing
+## What is Time Slicing

 For various different polling operations requiring a specific amount of time to perform a task very often programmers implement a `delay()` function.
 However the down side to doing this is that no other ***process*** or ***operation*** can occur till this delay loop completes.

 This is a huge waste of resources, since the time spent during this delay can be used to perform other time critical tasks.

-***Time splicing*** is a method that allows multiple different *tasks* or *operations* to run together by sub-dividing the time spent doing each operation.
+***Time slicing*** is a method that allows multiple different *tasks* or *operations* to run together by sub-dividing the time spent doing each operation.

 ## Example